 This is the million-dollar question because it ultimately determines how much you will spend in total.
 And there are no shortcuts: pressotherapy is not magic, it requires consistency and patience.

 Individual response varies greatly.
-Some notice spectacular changes in few sessions, others need more time to see results.
+Some notice spectacular changes in a few sessions, others need more time to see results.
 Age, general physical condition, and even genetics influence how each body responds.

 Maintenance of these machines is minimal: a bit of regular cleaning and little else.
 There are no significant hidden costs, except the occasional replacement of a hose or connector after years of use.